stayallive/wp-sentry/README.md

 ---

-(Optionally) define a version of your site, by default the theme version will be used.
-This is used for tracking on which version of your site the error occurred, combined with release tracking this is a very powerfull feature.
+(Optionally) define a version of your site; by default the theme version will be used.
+This is used for tracking at which version of your site the error occurred.
+When combined with release tracking this is a very powerful feature.

 ```php
 define( 'WP_SENTRY_VERSION', 'v2.0.0' );